DCsunset/docker-i3-arch-vnc/README.md

 If `VNC_PASSWD` is not set,
 the security type of tigervnc should be set to None in `/root/.vnc/config`, it is **insecure** when exposing the container on the Internet.

+If `USERNAME` is not set,
+it will use root as the default user.

 ## Exposed ports